jxmot/php-http_error_page/README.md

 ## Features

 * A single file for all 40X HTTP errors
+  * A JSON file contains the error codes and messages
-* Two options for the page background -
+* Two options for the page background:
   * A background image, randomly selected from a "pool" of images.
   * A moving gradient of four random colors.
 * All files (*except* `.htaccess`) are kept in a single folder